Dear readers of ADxS.org, please forgive the disruption.

 4. Effect of GABA

-• Anxiolytic (anxiety relieving)
+• Anxiolytic (anxiety-relieving)

-• Analgesic (pain relieving)
+• Analgesic (pain-relieving)

-• Relaxing (unwinding)
+• Relaxing (relaxing)

-• Anticonvulsant (preventing epilepsy)
+• Anticonvulsant (prevents epilepsy)

 • Blood pressure stabilizing

-• Sleep-inducing
+• Sleep-promoting

 5. Measurement of GABA